ModernOctave/rb3_utils/README.md

 # rb3_utils
 This package contains a set of utilities for the Qualcomm RB3 platform.

+> [!WARNING]
+> Subscribing to the `/camera_*/image_raw` topic over the network (from a system other than the RB3) using a node or RVIZ2 will cause the RB3 to crash.
+This is due to the RB3 not being able to handle the network traffic.
+To visualize the camera feed connect a monitor to the RB3 and use the `camera_viewer` node or use the `camera_main_launch.py` and `camera_tracking_launch.py` launch files with the `view` argument set to `true`.

 ## Launch files
 ### camera_main_launch.py
 This launch file launches a gscam node which publishes the RB3 main camera feed to the `/camera_main/image_raw` topic.